maxxdroid/Todo-Web-App/README.md

-# Todo Web App built with Html and Css
+# Todo Web App built with Html, Css and Javascript

 # A functional web app that allows users to add todos.